Garfield Re-2 district residents speak out against sexual education, critical race theory and mask requirements

 For at least an hour before the meeting, Demicell and Bishop joined a small group of fellow district locals picketing in front of the Re-2 administrative building on Whiteriver Avenue.
 Messages inscribed on their signs included anywhere from “CDPHE is not our mommy” to openly criticizing critical race theory, COVID-19 testing and comprehensive sexual education in the classroom.

-“I just want to make sure that they’re not masking our children come this fall,” Demicell, who said he plans to run for school board this fall, said.
-“Our board has been giving a lot of misinformation to our citizens and our and our parents here in this community.”
+“I just want to make sure that they’re not masking our children come this fall,” said Demicell, who said he plans to run for school board this fall.
+“Our board has been giving a lot of misinformation to our citizens and our parents here in this community.”

 Bishop said she pulled her kids out of the district because of the school board’s decision to mask students throughout the past school year.
 They’re now set to attend Liberty Classical Academy in New Castle.